Sunday, May 26, 2024

 Go-hyaku Rakan

-statues of the 500 most devoted disciples of Buddha, stand near Tenryu-ji Temple at Arashiyama
+Statues of 500 most devoted disciples of Buddha, stand near Tenryu-ji Temple at Arashiyama

 Kōgen-ji